Ali-VB/Websiter-nextjs/docs/SUPABASE_SETUP.md

 1. Start the development server: `npm run dev`
 2. Navigate to `/signup` to create a new account
-3. Check your email for the confirmation link
+3. Check your email for the confirmation link (check spam/junk folder if not in inbox)
 4. After confirming, navigate to `/login` to sign in
 5. You should be redirected to `/dashboard` after successful login